jgi-kbase/IDMappingService/README.md

 letters and numbers) and may need adjustment for new authentication sources.

 There exists a **prototype** authentication source implementation for JGI.
 This authsource should not be used in production.
-To configure the JGI authsource, add the following lines to the service's `deploy.cfg` file, and enable the authsource in the `authentication-enabled` key:
+To configure the JGI authsource, enable the authsource in the `authentication-enabled` key, and add the following lines to the service's `deploy.cfg` file:

 ```
 auth-source-jgi-factory-module=jgikbase.idmapping.userlookup.jgi_user_lookup_prototype